localeapp/localeapp/README.md

 ### Support and feedback

-You can contact us via the support link at the bottom of the page, emailing info@localeapp.com, or on campfire at https://localeapp.campfirenow.com/d77b5
+You can contact us via the support link at the bottom of the page or emailing info@localeapp.com